g-gualeni/QtNoid2/Examples/CommonBasicUsage/doc/CommonBasicUsage.md

 ## Overview

-This example demonstrates the basic usage of QtNoidCommon library features.
+This example demonstrates some of the QtNoidCommon library features.

-## Description

-CommonBasicUsage provides a simple Qt application that showcases the fundamental capabilities of the QtNoidCommon library.

 ## Building